-Patients suffering from biceps tendon rupture may complain of sudden sharp pain in the elbow or shoulder depending on the site of rupture.
+Patients suffering from biceps tendon rupture may complain of sudden sharp pain in the elbow or shoulder, depending on the site of rupture.
 Usually, there is a history of sudden eccentric force to a flexed elbow.
 They may feel an audible "pop" in the affected arm at the time of the injury.
 Pain can persist for weeks to months.
 Pain may diminish if the tendon is completely torn.
-Patients usually complain of bulbous mass in the upper arm due to excessive retraction of the biceps muscle belly and this is known as "Popeye deformity".
+Patients usually complain of bulbous mass in the upper arm due to excessive retraction of the biceps muscle belly, known as "Popeye deformity."
 In obese individuals, it is generally hard to appreciate this popeye deformity.

 In patients with distal biceps rupture, ecchymosis, swelling, and tenderness may be present in the antecubital fossa.
-If the bicipital aponeurosis (lacertus fibrosus) is involved, the muscle will be retracted to the upper arm and a defect of the distal tendon will be palpated.
+If the bicipital aponeurosis (lacertus fibrosus) is involved, the muscle will be retracted to the upper arm, and a defect of the distal tendon will be palpable.
 The hook test can be used to identify the absence of the biceps tendon at its distal insertion.
 First, the examiner positions the patient's arm in 90 degrees of flexion and then supinates it.
 Second, the examiner tries to hook the tendon underneath the skin.
-Intact distal biceps tendon permits the examiner to hook index finger under the biceps tendon.
+The intact distal biceps tendon permits the examiner to hook the index finger under the biceps tendon.
 This test has a high specificity and sensitivity in diagnosing distal biceps tear.

-In patients with proximal biceps tendon rupture, surprisingly there could be very little signs and symptoms other than pain.
+In patients with proximal biceps tendon rupture, surprisingly, there could be very few signs and symptoms other than pain.
 They may have ecchymosis of the proximal arm, sometimes extending up to the elbow.
-Proximal biceps rupture does not result in any long term change in elbow or shoulder strength.
-It is important to check for atrophy of shoulder girdle muscle and shoulder impingement because the proximal biceps tendon disorders are usually associated with rotator cuff pathology.
+Proximal biceps rupture does not result in any long-term change in elbow or shoulder strength.
+It is important to check for atrophy of the shoulder girdle muscle and shoulder impingement because the proximal biceps tendon disorders are usually associated with rotator cuff pathology.

 Diagnosis is often clinically made, while imaging is helpful when the diagnosis is unclear or partial rupture is considered.
 Three criteria described for diagnosis:

-Grossly palpable and visible signs of retraction of the biceps muscle belly(popeye deformity)
+Grossly palpable and visible signs of retraction of the biceps muscle belly( reverse popeye deformity)

-Partial ruptures may present with similar, but subtle, symptoms and physical presentation is usually with pain, weakness and no palpable defect, sometimes leading to delayed diagnosis.
-Ultrasound is an inexpensive, noninvasive tool to reveal the absence of the tendon but it is highly technician dependent.
-Radiographs generally cannot aid in diagnosis; however, it is helpful to survey for other accompanying conditions, confirm the absence of another bony pathology, or sometimes reveal radial tuberosity hypertrophy or occasional avulsion fracture of the tuberosity.
+Partial ruptures may present with similar but subtle, symptoms and physical presentation is usually with pain, weakness, and no palpable defect, sometimes leading to delayed diagnosis.
+Ultrasound is an inexpensive, noninvasive tool to reveal the absence of the tendon, but it is highly technician-dependent.
+Radiographs generally cannot aid in diagnosis; occasionally can show a small fleck of bone from the radial tuberosity.
+Radiographs can be helpful to survey for other accompanying conditions, confirm the absence of another bony pathology, or sometimes reveal radial tuberosity hypertrophy or occasional avulsion fracture of the tuberosity.
 MRI is rarely necessary for diagnosis, but it is helpful to distinguish between the following: